jonathan-scholbach/typest/README.md

 ## Use

-    python -m typest [PATH]
+    python -m typest [PATH] [TYPECHECKERS]

 If PATH is a directory, all python files under that directory (including subdirectories) are going to be checked.
 If PATH points to a file, it has to be a python file.

-If PATH is not provided, the directory from where the script is called is being used.
+TYPECHECKERS is an optional argument, a comma separated list of names of typecheckers you want to run your tests against.
+Currently, `mypy` and `pyright` are suppported.

+## Development

+You can add more typecheckers by subclassing `typest.typecheckers.base.TypeChecker` and importing your new class in `typest/typecheckers/__init__.py`.